P1u3h/blog-netlify-cms/src/pages/blog/2023-03-05-the-legendary-apple.md

 "﻿Dad, Michael having his anger issues again." said Tim.

-*﻿Why is this nuisance even my sibling?* thought Michael, as he was getting scolded by his dad for acting up.
+<I>Why is this nuisance even my sibling?</I> thought Michael, as he was getting scolded by his dad for acting up.
 Michael was supposed to tutor his little brother Tim about farming.